ActuallyGiggles/Twitch-Chat-Mimicker/README.md

 Important note: Responses are randomly delayed between 2-10 seconds of finding an emote to mimic.
 Important note 2: If you would like to change any of the settings you set after first run, simply open the `config.json` and change them there. :)
+Important note 3: Is only active when channel is live.

 ![](https://i.imgur.com/d1VKDkr.png)
 ![](https://i.imgur.com/Q5zOigB.png)